 I climbed out of the window well, unscathed, shook hands with the seller, sanitized my mitts in the car, then headed for home, happy in the knowledge that Craigslist is still a source of strange joy for me.
 In these challenging days of covid-19 and righteous revolution, most of us are trying to stay as safe as we can, while staying as connected as we can, helping each other whenever we can, however we can.
 Keep on keepin’ on, y’all.
 And don’t forget about Craigslist for all your household, yard, creative and thrill-seeking needs. xo.

 (author’s note: I wrote this essay shortly before my dad’s death, in 2007; can’t believe I was only 39—I’m 52 now.
 It’s been hiding in a file on my desktop for years; I’d forgotten about it, until I was reminded of it tonight when I went looking for photos to share for Father’s Day.
 It’s a long one, guess I have a lot to say about my dad.
-He was a good man, with a rough exterior.
-For all of our differences, there was never a day in my life that I didn’t believe my dad loved me.
+He was a good man, with a rough exterior, the product of his era and upbringing.
+For all of our differences, sometimes infuriatingly so, there was never a day in my life that I didn’t believe my dad loved me.
 Happy heavenly father’s day, Pappa D. xo)

 My father was diagnosed with Chronic Obstructive Pulmonary Disease nearly thirteen years ago, at age 51.
 COPD is an umbrella diagnosis that includes emphysema, chronic bronchitis and asthma, I read in the literature that describes my father’s disease.
 I break down the acronym: Chronic – unremitting.
 Obstructive – disruptive.
 Pulmonary – the lungs and all that is connected to them, from the mouth down to the alveoli, the tiny air sacs deeply embedded in the lungs, at the very end of the line.
 Disease – an impairment of health.
 The opposite of ease – dis-ease.
 My father has been in a state of dis-ease for over a decade.
 His condition will never go away; he will never recover from this.
 His lungs and the components that make up his respiratory system are deteriorating, disrupting the exchange of oxygen and carbon dioxide in and out of his lungs.
 In other words, he is slowly, very slowly, suffocating.